oracle-devrel/cd3-automation-toolkit/docs/group-tf-files.md

      Similarly for all the services, their respective auto.tfvars and tfstate files get grouped under their assigned directories.
 This makes it much easier to manage OCI resources using terraform for large-scale infrastructures.

-     Likewise, While doing an export from OCI to terraform, update the `tenancyconfig.properties` file with path to `outdir_structure_file.properties` similar to step1 and then follow the  <a href="../nongreenfield-cli"><u>steps to run the toolkit for Non-green field tenancies</u></a>.
+     Likewise, While doing an export from OCI to terraform, update the `connectOCI.properties` file with path to `outdir_structure_file.properties` similar to step-1 and then follow the  <a href="../nongreenfield-cli"><u>steps to run the toolkit for Non-green field tenancies</u></a>.
 With this, all the .sh files with import  commands of a particular OCI service are grouped and can be easily managed.

 **Steps to use single out directory for all OCI services -**

-1. Go to ``` /cd3user/oci_tools/cd3_automation_toolkit/user-scripts/tenancyconfig.properties```.
+1. Go to ``` /cd3user/oci_tools/cd3_automation_toolkit/connectOCI.properties```.
 Enter required config details.

     Make sure that *outdir_structure_file* is set to empty value.
 Refer to the screenshot below:
    ![image](../images/grouptf-5.png)

-2. Run ```python createTenancyConfig.py tenancyconfig.properties ``` from user-scripts folder.
+2. Run ```python createTenancyConfig.py connectOCI.properties ``` from  `cd3_automation_toolkit` folder.
 This will create prefix folder as ```/cd3user/tenancies/<prefix>/``` and tfvars/state file for each service inside the region folder subscribed for the region.

 3. Rest of the steps to run the toolkit remain the same.